Shadow systems, decomposability and isotropic constants: Derivatives of the isotropic constant

 then $t\mapsto L_{K_t}^{2n}$ is twice differentiable at $t=0$ with

 \end{proposition}

 \begin{proof} Differentiating the right-hand side of \eqref{eq_ddt_L_K} once again, we have

 for all $t\in [t_1,t_2]$ for which the second derivatives on the right-hand side exist.
 At first sight, the right-hand side looks complicated, but most of the terms already appeared in the proof of Proposition \ref{prop_rademacher}.
 The crucial term is $\ddtn{2}\det A_{K_t}$.
-With regard to this term, we first observe that
+Applying \eqref{eq_jacobis_formula} twice, we see that this term satisfies

-holds for all $t\in [t_1,t_2]$ for which the second derivatives on the right-hand side exist.
-In the last step, we have used \eqref{eq_jacobis_formula}.
+for all $t\in [t_1,t_2]$ for which the second derivatives on the right-hand side exist.

 Using the identity $\ddt A_{K_t}^{-1}=-A_{K_t}^{-1} \cdot \ddt A_{K_t}\cdot A_{K_t}^{-1}$ and the fact that $K$ is isotropic, this implies